-GDP (or Gross Domestic Product) and GNP (Gross National Product) both measure the size and strength of the economy but their definition, calculation and applications are different from each other.
+GDP (or Gross Domestic Product) and GNP (Gross National Product) measure the size and strength of an economy but are calculated and used in different ways.

 edit GDP Definition